Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We group the dataset by county, then sort counties by their income delta.
 We look only at counties that are bigger than 1% of the entire dataset.
 And we define income delta as the difference between a county's median household income and the median tech salary in our dataset.

-Now that I think about it, this is not very efficient.
-We should've just looked for the maximum value.
-That would've been faster, but hey, it works :smile:
+This code is not super efficient, but it gets the job done.
+We could optimize by just looking for the max value, for example.

-We use basically the same process to get the best city.
+Similar code handles finding the best city.

-Yes, you're right.
-These should both have been separate functions.
-Putting them in the `countyFragment` method smells funny.

 If you follow along the [description Github diff](https://github.com/Swizec/react-d3js-step-by-step/commit/032fe6e988b903b6d86a60d2f0404456785e180f), or copy pasta, your visualization should now have a description.